 Step 3: Choose The Right Type of Buttercream For The Job

-You may have grown up on a traditional powdered sugar American style buttercream.
+You may have grown up on a traditional powdered sugar (or confectioners sugar) American style buttercream.
 But that’s only one type of buttercream out there!
-In fact there are 5 more beyond american buttercream that might be what you need.
+In fact there are 5 more beyond American buttercream that might be what you need.
 Choosing the right type of buttercream depends on how sweet you like the buttercream, skill level, and what you plan to use it for.

 American Style Buttercream (powdered sugar icing)

 Taste: This is the sweetest out of all of the frostings.
-Can be a little too sweet for some people, but this is the classic type of buttercream most people are familiar with and grew up on.
+Can be a little too sweet for some people because of the confectioners sugar, but this is the classic type of vanilla buttercream frosting most people are familiar with and grew up on.

 Pros: Easy to make.
 Kids and most adults love it!
 Doesn’t require any special equipment to make.
 And it’s easy to frost with and color!